 Depending on the period of system unavailability and its proximity to the assignment deadline, Schools may choose to instigate additional processes as part of their contingency response, such as:

 - Accepting submissions via email, with the following recommendations:

 - A generic School-based email account should be used (i.e. firstname.lastname@example.org).

 - Submissions should only be accepted if sent from the student's University email address.

 - Students should adhere to a predetermined file-naming convention.

-- Current contingency responses by the academic Schools are listed here [XLS spreadhsheet]
+- Current contingency responses by the academic Schools.
+[XLS spreadhsheet]

 It is important that students and affected staff are made aware, through the appropriate channels, whenever any aspects of a School e-submission contingency policy are put into place.
 If you have any questions about these recommendations or would like advice on e-submission contingency, please contact your Faculty Learning Technologist.